leezhiwei/leezhiwei/README.md

 Hello all, my name is Zhi Wei.
-Currently I am a student at Ngee Ann Polytechnic.
+Currently I am a graduate of Ngee Ann Polytechnic.
 # Languages
-So far I am only fluent in one language, that is **Python** and **C#**.
+I am current in a few languages, that is **Python**, **C#**, and **TypeScript/JavaScript**.
 But am trying to learn these few languages below.
-1. Python
-2. C
+1. C
-3. C++
+2. C++
-4. C#
-5. Java
+3. Java
-6. Perl
+4. Perl
-7. Rust
+5. Rust
 # Upcoming projects
 Here are some of my projects and upcoming concepts.
+(Put on Hold)
 1. Tinkering with C and maybe packet capture, then put it into TensorFlow (a bit tough)
 2. My idea of a SmartCube, powered by an ESP32 that speaks and (hopefully) has voice recognition.
+3. USB to SATA adapter, that has additional power via USB PD.
 # My SVG of my commits, ooh snake.
 Using GitHub workflows, [Cool dude from here](https://github.com/Platane/snk)
 ![github contribution grid snake animation](https://raw.githubusercontent.com/leezhiwei/leezhiwei/output/github-contribution-grid-snake.svg)